Explorer. Thinker. Storeteller.

 Steve Jobs

-Since 2018, I’ve come a long way.
-I’ve made multiple career pivots, taken more career breaks, went on dozen solo trips, strategically found work I love, sought geographical freedom to live wherever I want, created and published music, and most importantly, spent countless hours on my personal projects (such as this website).
+Since 2018, I’ve made multiple career pivots, taken more career breaks, went on dozen solo trips, strategically found work I love, sought geographical freedom to live wherever I want, created and published music, and most importantly, spent countless hours on my personal projects (such as this website).

 This blog is both a reflection and a product of that journey.
 It is built on the foundation that life must be intentional, and that it doesn’t come with a universal blueprint for all.